We've seen a virtual reality explosion over the last few months, and now in 2017 there's an amazing variety of VR headsets to choose from.

 Go mobile: Best VR headsets for iPhone

 But there are other options.
-The winner of the December sales shoot-out was the Sony PlayStation VR, which sold nearly a million headsets thanks to its significantly lower price, not to mention the ubiquity of PlayStations ready to run Sony's headset.
+The Sony PlayStation VR sold nearly a million headsets by December 2016 thanks to its significantly lower price and the ubiquity of PlayStations ready to run it.

-But what are the best VR headsets and which one should you go and buy?
+So what are the best VR headsets – and which one should you head out and buy?
 We've put together the definitive selection of the most gob-smackingly awesome devices just waiting to be strapped to your face.

 Best VR headsets for consoles and PC

 This group is what most of the fuss has been about.
 The Oculus and HTC both work with a PC, while the PlayStation VR works with a PlayStation 4; so your choice of headset may come down to whatever machines you already have.
 If you're going for a PC headset, be sure you have good enough specs to run it.

 The HTC Vive was made in collaboration with PC games giant Valve and works with Valve's mammoth gaming ecosystem, Steam.
 HTC packs in 70 sensors to offer 360-degree head-tracking as well as a 90Hz refresh rate – that's the stat that's key to keeping down latency, which is the technical term for the effect that causes motion sickness.
 Thankfully that wasn't an issue in our review, which can't be said about every device.